groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/stamp/pptx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Create and Integrate Custom Stamps into PPTX Using C#"
+head_title: "Stamps signatures for PPTX using C#"
 head_description: "Harness the power of C# and GroupDocs.Signature to generate and embed personalized stamps across all pages of PPTX files."

 ############################# Header ############################
-title: "Incorporate Dynamic Stamps into PPTX Files with C#"
+title: "Generate stamps for PPTX files"
 description: "Seamlessly integrate custom-designed stamps into any section of your documents using GroupDocs.Signature for .NET, offering extensive flexibility for stamp placement and configuration to meet your business needs."
 subtitle: "GroupDocs.Signature for .NET"